Why Reducing Paperwork Improves Your Manufacturing Productivity

 Endless pages of paper cause clutter.
 It also slows down your operations due to delayed access to key decision-making information.
 There must be a better way.
 Let’s look at how you can improve your manufacturing productivity by reducing paperwork.

-Join our February 24th Factory Innovation session to learn more.
+Watch the on-demand recording of our February Factory Innovation session to learn more.

 Break Your Paper Habit

 Moving towards Industry 4.0 means doing away with disconnected systems, including paper, to create a holistic view of your business.
 It is also about performing tasks more efficiently.

 Despite our online presence, paperwork is still prevalent with the average U.S. officer worker using 10,000 sheets per year.
 And, handling paper also has a cost.
 The Minnesota Pollution Control Agency notes “While the cost of paper is relatively inexpensive.
 The cost of storing, copying, printing, and disposing can add up to 31 times more than the cost of purchasing paper in the first place.”

 There is a large margin of human error with traditional paperwork.
 Some of the downsides include risks from:

 - Damaged, misplaced or lost documents